geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 This configuration will do the inference on 4 tiles in parallel.<br />
 The number of workers specifies the number of threads that are used for fetching the data.

-#### Notes
+???+ note "Notes"

     - You may need to adjust the batch size and the number of workers depending on the available resources

 ---